Internet censorship in Thailand: Video sharing sites

 Video sharing sites such as Camfrog have recently been blocked on the grounds that people were "behaving indecently" on webcams.
-The block was later reversed when it was discovered that Camfrog provided a principal means of communication for the handicapped, elderly and shut-ins.
-Other video sharing sites such as Metacafe remain blocked however.
+The block was later reversed when it was discovered that Camfrog provided a principal means of communication for the handicapped, elderly, and shut-ins.
+Other video sharing sites such as Metacafe remain blocked, however.

-The entire video upload website, YouTube, has been blocked several times, including a complete ban between 4 April and 31 August 2007 due to a video which was considered to be offensive to the monarchy.
+The entire video upload website YouTube has been blocked several times, including a complete ban between 4 April and 31 August 2007 due to a video that was considered to be offensive to the monarchy.
 YouTube's parent company, Google, was reported to have agreed to assist MICT in blocking individual videos, thus making the remainder legal to display in Thailand.
 The YouTube site block persisted for nearly five months, despite the fact that the video challenged by MICT was voluntarily deleted by the user who posted it.

 Websites containing lèse majesté content

-The criminal code states that whoever defames, insults or threatens the king, queen, the heir-apparent, or the regent, shall be jailed for three to 15 years, but the statute is broadly interpreted to apply to any mention of the institution of royalty that is less than flattering.
+The criminal code states that whoever defames, insults, or threatens the king, queen, the heir-apparent, or the regent, shall be jailed for three to 15 years, but the statute is broadly interpreted to apply to any mention of the institution of royalty that is less than flattering.

 On 29 April 2010, Wipas Raksakulthai was arrested following a post to his Facebook account allegedly insulting King Bhumibol.
 The arrest was reportedly the first lèse majesté charge against a Thai Facebook user.
 In response, Amnesty International named Wipas Thailand's first prisoner of conscience in nearly three decades.

 According to the Associated Press, the Computer Crime Act has contributed to a sharp increase in the number of lèse majesté cases tried each year in Thailand.
-While between 1990 and 2005, roughly five cases were tried in Thai courts each year, since that time about 400 cases have come to trial—a 1,500 percent increase.
+While between 1990 and 2005, roughly five cases were tried in Thai courts each year, since that time about 400 cases have come to trial – a 1,500 percent increase.

 Websites about the book The King Never Smiles

-Although the independent biography of Thailand's King Bhumibhol Adulyadej, The King Never Smiles by Paul Handley was published in July 2006, websites concerning the book had been blocked as far back as November 2005.
+Although the independent biography of Thailand's King Bhumibol Adulyadej, The King Never Smiles by Paul Handley, was published in July 2006, websites concerning the book had been blocked as far back as November 2005.
 As no advance reading copies or excerpts were made available, these sites were censored based on the book's title alone.
 All sites with links to sales of the book are still blocked, including Yale University Press, Amazon, Amazon UK, and many others.